 The photographic coverage includes plumages and subspecies which promotes differentiation between species, making this the definitive work on owl identification.
 Similar-looking ("confusion") species are included and owls are shown as adults from a perspective which clearly shows markings that assist in identification.

-For birders, naturalists, photographers, researchers and any fan of these birds, Owls of the World is the definitive work on species identification as well as a comprehensive encyclopedia for reference and reading.
+For birders, naturalists, wildlife photographers, researchers and any fan of the Order Strigiformes, Owls of the World is the definitive work on species identification as well as a comprehensive encyclopedia for reference and pleasure.

 Heimo Mikkola is the world's best-known owl expert.
 Originally from Finland, he has traveled to 128 countries in the course of his 40-year research career in search of nocturnal birds.